-• A Brief on the rules governing the formation of the Audit and Risk Management Committee:
+Brief on the application of formation requirements of the Audit and Risk Management Committee:

-The Audit and Risk Management Committee has been formed to consist of four Board members, including two independent Board members.
-The Committee enjoys independence in it's work, as its membership does not include the Chairman of the Board of Directors or any of the Board's executive members.
+The Audit and Risk Committee has been formed to consist of four members, including two of the independent Board members.
+The Committee enjoys independence in its work, as its membership does not include the Chairman of the Board of Directors or any of the Board executive members.

-The Audit and Risk Management Committee aims to assist the Board of Directors in carrying out its responsibilities related to ensuring soundness and integrity of financial reports, as well as verifying the adequacy and effectiveness of the internal control systems applied in IPG.
+The Audit and Risk Management Committee aims to assist the Board of Directors in carrying out its responsibilities related to ensuring financial reports' soundness and integrity, as well as verifying the adequacy and effectiveness of the internal control systems applied in IPG.
 This is in addition to working on managing the risks the Group may be exposed to and setting the necessary controls to reduce them and identify IPG's appetite to risk and the acceptable ratios thereof in light of the expected benefits, submitting relevant recommendations to the Board of Directors.